Drew Doughty: Early success in Los Angeles (2008–2011)

-Doughty made the Kings opening day roster to start the 2008–09 NHL season, one of eight 18-year-olds to do so across the league.
+Doughty made the Kings opening day roster to start the 2008–09 season, one of eight 18-year-olds to do so across the league.
 Earning a spot on the Kings roster overwhelmed Doughty, who did not expect to play in the NHL so quickly.
 He made his NHL debut on October 11, 2008, against the San Jose Sharks, and scored his first goal on October 20 against the Colorado Avalanche.
 The Kings had the option of returning him to junior without using up one year of his rookie contract if they did so before he played his tenth NHL game.
 However, they chose to keep him on the roster for the season.
 His defensive partner, Sean O'Donnell agreed with the decision, praising Doughty's maturity.
+On November 6, in a game against the Florida Panthers, Doughty recorded his first NHL assist on a goal scored by Tom Preissing.
 He played 81 games in his rookie season, finishing with six goals and 21 assists, earning a spot on the NHL All-Rookie Team, while also playing in the Youngstars Game as part of the 2009 All-Star festivities.

 Doughty improved to 59 points in his sophomore season of 2009–10 and finished third in the league in scoring amongst defencemen.

-He was named to the second all-star team and was named a finalist for the Norris Trophy as the league's top defenceman.
+He was named to the second all-star team for the first time and was named a finalist for the Norris Trophy as the league's top defenceman, which was eventually awarded to Chicago Blackhawks defenceman Duncan Keith.
 His coach, Terry Murray, praised Doughty for his improvement during the season.
-Doughty helped lead the Kings into the playoffs for the first time since 2002, though they lost their first round series to the Vancouver Canucks.
-He played all six games of the series despite suffering a wrist injury in the first game that forced him to decline an invitation to play for Canada at the 2010 Men's World Ice Hockey Championships.
+Doughty helped lead the Kings into the playoffs for the first time since 2002, though they lost their first round series in six games to the Vancouver Canucks.
+He played all six games of the series and recorded his first career playoff goal in game three against goaltender Roberto Luongo despite suffering a wrist injury in the first game that forced him to decline an invitation to play for Canada at the 2010 World Championships.

 The Kings' media voted Doughty the team's outstanding defenceman for the third consecutive season in 2010–11.
 His offensive output fell from 59 points the previous season to 40, but he scored his 100th career point on December 21, 2010, against the Colorado Avalanche.
-A restricted free agent following the season, Doughty and the Kings struggled to agree on a new contract.
+A restricted free agent following the 2010–11 season, Doughty and the Kings initially struggled to agree on a new contract.
 The Kings offered $6.8 million per season over seven years, but Doughty rejected the offer.
-Though the Kings publicly stated they were not willing to sign him for a higher annual salary than team leader Anže Kopitar's $6.8 million, the two sides ultimately agreed on an eight-year, $56 million contract that made Doughty the highest paid player on the team at an average of $7 million per season.
-Doughty missed the majority of Los Angeles' training camp as a holdout, including five pre-season games, before signing the contract on September 29, 2011.